-This is identification card is 4 in 1 in terms of functionality, where it can be used by Filipinos for their transactions in the following four government agencies
+The UMID card is 4 in 1 in terms of functionality, where it can be used by Filipinos for their transactions in the following four government agencies :

 Why Get a UMID?

-The UMID is one of the most widely recognized and accepted valid ID card from the government.
+The UMID is one of the most widely recognized and accepted as a valid ID card from the government.
 It’s the most commonly asked ID for inter-agency transactions, both government and private establishments.

-For workers, who are mostly asked to get requirements, one of the mentioned agencies will usually provide booths for processing of UMID.
+For workers, who need to get work requirements, one of the mentioned agencies usually provides booths for processing the UMID card.

-However, if you’re a new worker, student or new graduate, you may not know where to start and how to get a UMID.
+However, if you’re a new worker, student, or fresh graduate, you may not know where to start and how to get a UMID.

 You Need To Do This Personally